-If your car won't start in the morning and instead is making a fast clicking sound, it is most likely due to a dead battery, which is much more common during cold weather.
-You should begin charging the battery as soon as possible, as it can be permanently damaging to a car battery's health if it is left at zero charge.
+If the fast clicking noise issue is in fact a dead battery, which is much more common during cold weather, you should begin charging the battery as soon as possible.
+It can be permanently damaging to a car battery's health if it is left at zero charge.
 In this article, we're going to walk you through some of the common causes of battery failure and advise you on how you can check the charge of your battery.
 We'll also discuss some of the other problems that could be responsible.
 If you have any questions, or live in the Kitchener-Waterloo area and would like for us to take a look at your vehicle, contact us today!

 “I have tried just about every auto polish ever marketed over the last 50 years, and never have I been more impressed with this product that is easy to apply, easy to wipe off and leaves an incredable shine that actually looks and feels like glass.
 What a wonderful product.
 Buy it, you won’t be disappointed.”